Table of Contents

 Step 1 – Taking Algenate Negative Impression

 Insert the tray in your mouth.
-You may have to push aside your lips with fingers in order to get the tray completely in position.
+You may have to push aside your lips with your fingers in order to get the tray completely in position.
 Push the tray over your teeth to ensure a good impression.

 Hold the tray in place for about 30-seconds or until the mixture hardens.
 Carefully and slowly pull the tray off of your teeth.
 This will be your negative mold.